 Children are introduced to music and worship through singing, creative movement, instrument playing and listening.
 Interactive music activities teach the students about beat, tempo and dynamics.
 A variety of styles of music such as traditional, folk and seasonal songs are used to enhance early learning and development.

-We will be offering an optional after-school Spanish Enrichment Program for children in the Kangaroo and Elephant classes on Wednesdays and Thursdays.
+We will be offering an optional after-school Spanish Enrichment Program for children in the Kangaroo, Wallaby and Elephant and Bear classes on Wednesdays and Thursdays.
 Ms. Erika is originally from Mexico – moved to Tennessee in 2006 where she received her Masters of Law for Foreign Attorneys from Vanderbilt.
 Since having children of her own, Ms. Erika has worked part time for Peabody and Vanderbilt Children’s hospital as a research field and data collector for studies examining healthy growth patterns and developmental skills of preschool children.
 Her goal for the Spanish class at PDO is ultimately to expose the children to a new language and culture in a fun and interactive way.
-She will make the transition from Ms. Ali’s class as smooth as possible for students, taking time to review previous material, including material that complements the topics in the PDO curriculum, and introducing them to themes related to Latino culture and festivities.
+Her class will include material that complements the topics in the PDO curriculum, and introduces the class to themes related to Latino culture and festivities.
 Her class will incorporate songs, games, prayers and other activities to target the children’s ages.

 Parents of children enrolled in SPKIDS PDO can obtain more information on this program by emailing Kim King.